Scholarships for eligible active military students, veterans and their spouses and dependents

 Learn more about the Veterans United Foundation Scholarship.

 AFAS is committed to helping Air Force members and their families realize their academic goals.
-The centerpiece of the Society's education initiatives is the General Henry H. Arnold Education Grant Program which provides $2000 grants to selected sons and daughters of active duty, Title 10 AGR/Reserve, Title 32 AGR performing full-time active duty, retired, retired reserve and deceased Air Force members; spouses (stateside) of active duty members and Title 10 AGR/Reservists; and surviving spouses of deceased personnel for their undergraduate studies.
+The centerpiece of the Society's education initiatives is the General Henry H. Arnold Education Grant Program which ranges from $500 to $4000 grants to selected sons and daughters of active duty, Title 10 AGR/Reserve, Title 32 AGR performing full-time active duty, retired, retired reserve and deceased Air Force members; spouses (stateside) of active duty members and Title 10 AGR/Reservists; and surviving spouses of deceased personnel for their undergraduate studies.
 The value and success of this program, is demonstrated in the 94,095 grants disbursed since the first awards were made for the 1988-1989 academic year.

 The Air Force Spouse Scholarship program is designed to encourage Air Force spouses worldwide to pursue associate, bachelor or graduate/postgraduate degrees.
 The number and amount of scholarships awarded depends on available funding and on the number of qualified applicants.